I am Never Satisfied!

 Start with Teacher’s Choice

-After a whole-group lesson, the class is given their “Teacher’s Choice Center” for the day.
+After a whole-group lesson (or whole group warm-up, depending on the day) the class is given their “Teacher’s Choice Center” for the day.
 This activity is directly related to the skill taught and may or may not be independent.
-Sometimes I make these centers partner games, sometimes they are group activities, and sometimes it is simply individual work for a grade.
+Sometimes I make the Teacher’s Choice center a partner game or group activity, but most often it is simply individual work for a grade.
+I give them a “teacher’s choice” center every day (it’s basically their “independent practice”) and when they are finished, they move on.
 My classroom is an inclusion setting, so we always have that range of finish times.
 The early finishers to the never-turn-it-in kids, we’ve got them all!
-This setup works well for this issue because as the students complete the Teacher’s Choice center, they move their button on the board to the next station:
+This setup works well for this issue because as the students complete the Teacher’s Choice center for the day, they move their button on the board to the next station: Math Facts!

 Once at this center, students complete the “Number of the Day” in their math notebooks.
 This is awesome because you don’t need to prep anything!
 Simply swap out the number each week!
 I call it Math Facts because it covers the basics of number sense, plus some computation/estimation thrown in.
-You can create this any way you want, I even have a decimal version!
+You can create this any way you want, I even have a decimal version AND a fraction one!
 Students work through the number, including a rationale for certain responses.
 Then they check and review with partners.
 Done!
+At the end of math, my co-teacher and I do a spot check of the students whose magnets are on/past this center to keep the kiddos accountable, then we review the Number of the Week on Fridays so everyone can check their work/ask questions.
 Now they move to…

 For this center, all I do is pull an activity from the previous skill taught and pop it in the bin.
 For example, this week I am teaching multiplication of decimal numbers.
 Last week, we learned addition and subtraction of decimal numbers, so I pulled out a game with adding/subtracting decimals for this week’s Spiral Review center.
 Often, when I don’t have time for an activity I can use it the next week in this center 🙂 If there is a skill my class struggled in, this is how I work in the review materials!